 The challenge achieves two things: First, it points out the fact that consumers rarely, if ever, eat a single chip and call it a day.
 It's almost instinctive to reach into that bag again and again until it's empty.

 Secondly, it doesn't overpromise on flavor or nutrition, which could work against the brand.
 It simply calls on the fact that humans enjoy salt and crunch.
 And that alone can be enough to compel a purchase.

 "We Have The Meats" definitely stands out from the rest of the fast food restaurant taglines.
 Arby's has maintained its brand of being the fast food sandwich joint since 1964.
 Their tagline reflects on that, speaking directly to their consumer base.

 If you've seen the commercial, then you know that the sick bass line that precedes the line is awesome too.

 Jared's tagline is confident and bold: "He went to Jared's."
 It's pretty well known and became synonymous with any successful proposal.

 Showcased by their commercials where, usually, a man proposes to a woman and she accepts, everyone will whisper that he got his ring at Jared's.
 It's implied that that fact alone is what won her heart, since clearly Jared's has the best jewels around.

 If you've been to the southeast, then you know that Publix is a big name grocery store in the region.
 In fact, it's "Where shopping is a pleasure."

 Their tagline speaks to the excellent customer service and fair prices that the brand is known for.
 Shoppers appreciate the deals and friendliness they experience upon every visit.

-Sprite has a new campaign with the tagline "Obey Your Thirst."
+Sprite has a campaign with the tagline "Obey Your Thirst."
 It's definitely attention-grabbing and pairs well with their slew of celebrity endorsements.